DonatasKanisauskas/example_bookingpage_front/README.md

 ## Instalation

-In console run the following commands:
+To see project run the following commands in console:

 - npm install
 - npm run dev